-On behalf of the Government of Papua New Guinea, the MSG seeks a competent and credible firm with EITI reporting experience (but not necessary), free from conflicts of interest to provide Independent Administrator services (collection of financial data, reconciliation and verification and compilation of contextual information) in accordance with the EITI Standard.
-The objective of the assignment is to support the MSG in strengthening disclosures in accordance with the EITI

-Standard, provide an assessment of the comprehensiveness and reliability of the disclosures, and support the MSG in agreeing to specific recommendations for strengthening government systems and natural resource governance.
+On behalf of the Government of Papua New Guinea, the PNGEITI MSG seeks a competent and credible firm with EITI reporting experience (but not necessary), free from conflicts of interest to provide Independent Administrator (IA) services (collection of financial data, verification, reconciliation and compilation of contextual information) in accordance with the EITI Standard.
+The objective of the assignment is to support the MSG in strengthening disclosures in accordance with the EITI Standard, provide an assessment of the comprehensiveness and reliability of the disclosures, and support the MSG in agreeing to specific recommendations for strengthening government systems and natural resource governance.

-The Independent Administrator is expected to:
+The IA is expected to:

-- Produce a scoping study to inform the MSG's decision on the scope of the FY2019 PNG EITI Report.
-The scoping work should adequately take into account the outcome and recommendations from the financial years 2013 to 2018 PNGEITI Reports, the 2018 validation report outcome and its recommendations (corrective actions), and any other reports (previous scoping study reports, PNGEITI Annual Activity Reports, MSG meeting minutes, minutes of Technical Working Groups, Beneficial Ownership study report (pilot study), Sub-national payments and transfers study report and its recommendations, etc) and to recommend to the MSG on the scope of the FY2019 PNGEITI Report; - Produce an EITI Report and associated data files for the financial year 2019 in accordance with the EITI Standard, and section 3, below; - Summarise any additional objectives and work to be undertaken by the Independent Administrator; and - Produce the full EITI Report (including the contextual information) for the financial year 2019 in accordance with the EITI Standard and section 3, below.
+- Produce a scoping study to inform the MSG's decision on the scope of the FY2020 PNG EITI Report.
+The scoping work should adequately take into account the outcome and recommendations from the financial years 2013 to 2019 PNGEITI Reports, the 2018 validation report outcome and its recommendations (corrective actions), and any other reports (previous scoping study reports, PNGEITI Annual Activity Reports, MSG meeting minutes, minutes of Technical Working Groups, Beneficial Ownership (BO) study report BO disclosure report 2020 and its recommendations, Sub-national payments and transfers study report, SOE scoping study report and its recommendations, etc) and to recommend to the MSG on the scope of the FY2020 PNGEITI Report; - Summarise any additional objectives and work to be undertaken by the IA; - Show the impact of COVID-19 on PNG economy in a bar graph; and - Produce the full EITI Report and associated data files (including the contextual information) for the financial year 2020 in accordance with the EITI Standard and section 3, below.